gatblau/artisan/docs/readme.md

 It facilitates the creation of a generic automation library regardless of the various chosen toolchains required to resolve a problem.

-Artisan achieves this by combining the power of the following components:
+Artisan achieves this by combining the functions in the following core components:

-- `the packaging engine`: packages files and digitally sign them.
+- `the packaging engine`: packages files and unpackage files.

-- `the execution engine`: provides various modes for executing automation, typically using standard containerised runtimes with the toolchains required to run the automation.
-This means all tools are containerised and can run in container platforms.
+- `the execution engine`: execute logic within the packages using standard containerised runtimes with the toolchains required to run the automation.
+The execution engine can run different tasks with different runtime using flows [^1].

 - `the distribution engine`: provides the means to tag, push, pull and open packages, using cryptographic verification of author/source.

+- `the input engine`:

+- `the cryptographic engine`:

 ## Packaging engine